EbukaMoneme/lighthouse-web-notes/Week1/Day4.md

 - they're anonymous by nature
 - they can help us make things a little more readable
 - they also help us deal with some scope issues (but don't worry about that right now)
+  - they don't declare their own scope but inherit parent scope

 ```
 // our old-school function